 Are NWSA Certification Programs Accredited?

-Not yet.
-The NWSA will apply in the future to have its certification programs accredited through the ANSI/ISO 17024 process, which is the highest level of accreditation available in the marketplace for bodies operating certification of personnel.
+Yes.
+NWSA has earned accreditation for the Telecommunications Tower Technician level 1 and 2 Certifications through the ANSI National Accreditation Board (ANAB) to the ISO 17024 standard, which is the highest level of accreditation available in the marketplace for bodies operating certification of personnel.

 No, NWSA does NOT train.
-Many believe that NWSA is conducting training or standardizing training, they are NOT.
-The NWSA is an individual technician certification organization.
-The training pathway that takes place prior to taking the standardized NWSA certification exams can occur from within a company’s internal training program, a private training company, an educational institution or apprenticeship program.
+Many believe that NWSA is conducting training or standardizing training, it is NOT.
+The NWSA is a telecommunications worker certification organization.
+The training pathway that takes place prior to taking the standardized NWSA certification exams can occur from within a company’s internal training program, a private training company, an educational institution, an apprenticeship program, or even self-study.

 Who is involved with NWSA?